Products / Drilling Fluids

 • Prevents bit balling in sticky clays

-• Add slowly - tends to clump ("fish-eye") if dumped too fast
+• Add slowly — clumps if dumped too fast

-• Products include EZ MUD, EZ MUD Gold, PolyPlus, DrillPlex, and more
+• Products: EZ MUD, EZ MUD Gold, PolyPlus, DrillPlex

 • Suspends heavy cuttings without excessive pump pressure